 This option prints a specific metadata value or set of metadata values.
-The $\neg p$ option may be followed by one or more of the following letters or strings to indicate which value or values to print: C for the creation date, P for the publication date, P for the publication date, P for the DS publication date, P for the CDS and CDNSKEY publication date, P for the activation date, P for the revocation date, P for the inactivation date, P for the deletion date, P deletion date.
+The -p option may be followed by one or more of the following letters or strings to indicate which value or values to print: C for the creation date, P for the publication date, Pds' for the DS publication date, ''Psync for the CDS and CDNSKEY publication date, A for the activation date, R for the revocation date, I for the inactivation date, D for the deletion date, Dds for the DS deletion date, and Dsync for the CDS and CDNSKEY deletion date.
+To print all of the metadata, use all.